 The longer the eggs sit in the prepared cabbage dye solution, the darker the blue color will be.
 I usually use a large mason jar to submerge the eggs in the cabbage dye, and keep them refrigerated overnight while the dye sets.
 For a lighter blue eggs, remove them from the dye after a few hours.

-Naturally Dyed Easter Eggs with Red cabbage are super easy and a great healthier Easter tradition to start with your family.
+Dyeing Easter Eggs with Red Cabbage is super easy and a great healthier Easter tradition to start with your family.
 Bon Appetit! Приятного аппетита!

 - 1 cup of coarsely chopped red cabbage per every 1 cup of water